TLINDEN/golsky/README.md

 * flexible parameters as grid and cell size
 * colors can be inverted
-* evolution  tracks can be shown,  with age the cells  color fades and old life cells will be drawn in red
+* evolution  traces can be shown,  with age the cells  color fades and old life cells will be drawn in red
 * game grid lines can be enabled or disabled
 * game speed can be adjusted on startup and in-game